JorisPaarde/my-vegan-recipes/README.md

 All testing can be found [here](TESTING.md).

-# Deployment
+# Deployment and cloning

-## To deploy this project:
-### follow the following steps:

-- Create your account on MongoDB here: https://account.mongodb.com/account/register
-- Create your account on Heroku here: https://signup.heroku.com/login

-- ### Clone this repository:
+## Making a local clone:
-### In linux:
+In linux:

 ```
 $git clone https://github.com/JorisPaarde/my-vegan-recipes.git
 ```

-### in Windows:
+In Windows:

 follow [these](https://www.jcchouinard.com/clone-github-repository-on-windows/) steps.

-- ### Install all requirements through the requirements.txt file:
+Install all requirements through the requirements.txt file:
 ```
 pip install -r requirements.txt
 ```

+Create your account on MongoDB here: https://account.mongodb.com/account/register

+### When u are logged in:

+- Go to clusters and click create database.

+- Enter your database name.

+- As your first collection name enter users.

+- Click the plus sign next to your new database name to add the collections recipes and categories.

+- Insert the categories documents as shown in the [database design](#database-in-mongo-db)

+Documents for users and recipes can then be added trough the site or directly in mongo db as shown in the database design.

+Your database is now ready for use.

-- ### Create your env.py file:
+Create your env.py file:
 ```
 $touch env.py
 ```

-- Make sure u add this env.py file to your gitignore file!
+Make sure u add this env.py file to your gitignore file!
-- Add the folowing code to your env.py file:
+Add the folowing code to your env.py file:

 ```python
 import os